Juvenile Justice Grounded in Youth Development

 Their discussion was followed with a question and answer session with the audience.

 The afternoon continued with a group discussion, during which conference speakers joined attendees at their tables to develop their top recommendations for policy change.
-The day concluded with a final panel featuring the day’s speakers, Judge Martin, Judge Waller, Mr. Cloud, Dr. Walker, Professor González, Dr. Gray, faciliated by Christina McMahan, Assistant Director, Department of Community Justice, Juvenile Services Division, in dialogue with the conference attendees.
+The day concluded with a final panel featuring the day’s speakers, Judge Martin, Judge Waller, Mr. Cloud, Dr. Walker, Professor González, Dr. Gray, facilitated by Christina McMahan, Assistant Director, Department of Community Justice, Juvenile Services Division, in dialogue with the conference attendees.
 The panel responded to questions from the audience and discussed Oregon’s juvenile justice system in light of the day’s presentations.

 Final recommendations and observations from the attendees and speakers included: